POSTS TAGGED: ASUS Transformer TF700

 As we near the end of the season and OEMs are finally starting to catch up to our Jelly Bean development, the unofficial ports of Jelly Bean have begun to slow down.
 Mostly because (nearly) every conceivable device is already running it.
 However, when a popular ROM hits a device, it can still be a big deal.
 A prime example is the ASUS Transformer TF700, also known as the Infinity, which received an unofficial CM10 port.

-Posted September 9, 2012 By: Haroon Q. Raja
+Posted September 9, 2012 at 01:00 pm by Haroon Q. Raja

 Last month, we brought you the news of Jelly Bean rolling out to the Asus Transformer TF300T.
 In response, there was a loud outcry from users of Transformer Infinity for not getting Jelly Bean on their higher-end device before or with the more budget-friendly TF300.
 Guess what?
 The TF300 Jelly Bean firmware fully works on the TF700 as well.